teresacho135/react-state-and-props/readme.md

 Currently, the parent to the `Results` and `Search` components is `Home`.

-We don't want to clutter our top level component as our app grows.
+We don't want to clutter our top level component as our app grows; we want to keep this **small**.
 This segues nicely into the idea of Container and Presentational Components.

 ## [Container & Presentational Components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) (15 minutes / 1:50)